PRO BONO: Mary's Place Legal Clinic COVID Resource Guide

 Housing, Utilities, and Food Assistance

 - There is a moratorium on rent increases and residential evictions throughout Washington State.
-A landlord may evict a tenant that poses a significant and immediate risk to health, safety, or property or (with 60 days written notice) if the landlord plans to personally occupy the property or sell it.
+A landlord may evict a tenant that poses a significant and immediate risk to health, safety, or property or (with 60 days written notice in a form of affidavit signed under penalty of perjury) if the landlord plans to personally occupy the property or sell it.
 Unless the landlord has offered and the tenant has refused to comply with a reasonable repayment plan based on the tenant’s financial, health, and other circumstances, landlords cannot treat unpaid rent as collectable debt, charge fees for late or partial payment, or evict tenants for non-payment of rent occurring on or after 29 February 2020 if non-payment is due to COVID-19.
 Additionally, law enforcement cannot enforce existing eviction orders based solely on non-payment of rent.
-The state-wide moratorium has been extended to 15 October 2020, and the scope of protections has been expanded to include additional less traditional types of dwellings (e.g., roommates who share a home, long-term care facilities, transient housing in hotels/motels, Airbnbs, motor homes, RVs, and camping areas), retaliation and charging rent when access has been prevented due to COVID-19.
+The state-wide moratorium has been extended to 30 June 2021 and the scope of protections includes additional less traditional types of dwellings (e.g., roommates who share a home, long-term care facilities, transient housing in hotels/motels, Airbnbs, motor homes, RVs, and camping areas), retaliation, charging rent when access has been prevented due to COVID-19, or raising or threatening to raise rent on a commercial space (unless the increase was included in a lease entered into before 29 February 2020).
 Visit Renting in Seattle or this link for more information.

-- While the city of Seattle’s moratorium on residential evictions expired on 4 June 2020, on 4 May, the Seattle City Council unanimously approved a bill, known as González’s bill, that provides residential tenants with a defense against rent-related evictions for six months after the termination of Seattle’s moratorium.
+- The city of Seattle has also adopted an ordinance, known as González’s bill, that provides residential tenants with a defense against rent-related evictions for six months after the termination of Seattle’s moratorium which has been extended through 30 June 2021.
+The city of Seattle moratorium not only prohibits residential evictions, it also prohibits evictions of nonprofits, and small business.
 Visit Renting in Seattle for more information.

 - Tenants who receive an eviction notice or is otherwise violating the terms of the moratorium should submit an online complaint with the Attorney General’s Office.
 If they live in Seattle, tenants may also call the Renting in Seattle helpline at 206-684-5700.